contextfreecode/fundiff/ifueko/README.md

-# Linear Regression, Basic CNNs with Jax and Nx
+# Linear Regression, Basic CNNs with Dex, Jax and Nx
 ### in progress

 Here we want to replicate the same procedures using Jax and Nx.